jonMoen/jonMoen/README.md

 - 👀 I’m interested in Machine Learning, AI, Time series, Boosting, Reinforcement learning
 - 🌱 I’m currently learning Azure AI platform
 - 💞️ I’m looking to collaborate on Data science, Machine learning projects
-- 📫 How to reach me jon.elias.moen@computas.com
+- 📫 How to reach me jonelias.moen at computas.com

 <!---
 jonMoen/jonMoen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.